RobinTail/express-zod-api/README.md

 Input schema may also have transformations for incoming GET params *(see the example [below](#create-your-first-endpoint))*.
 For POST, PUT and PATCH the `input` is `request.body` *(parsed JSON)* so properties may have different types.

-The handler's argument `options` comes from the `output` of the middlewares, which can also supplement and transform the `input` argument.
+The handler's argument `options` comes from the returns of the middlewares, which can also supplement and transform the `input` argument.
 All inputs and outputs are validated against their object schemas and `ResultHandler` handles the output or possible validation or thrown errors.

 ![Dataflow](dataflow.svg)